One Week in Colombia Itinerary

 Day 6 – Cartagena / Mud Volcano

-You can spend the next morning walking the old city, exploring all the twists and turns.
+You can spend the next morning strolling the old city, and exploring all the twists and turns.
 It really is a great place to just walk around and get lost in.
-After having some lunch you can then head to the Mud Volcano also known as El Totumo.
+After having some lunch you can then head to the El Totumo Mud Volcano.
+Located around 1 hour north of the city, you will find this small volcano filled with mud.
+Here you can jump inside, float in the mud, and even get some massages.
+A definite unique experience to take part of during your one week in Colombia.

 Day 7 – Cartagena / Out at Sea

-Your next day you will hit the waters of the Caribbean Sea.
-There are many different options to look into.
+Your final day of your one week in Colombia will have you hit the waters of the Caribbean Sea.
+There are a few different options to choose from deciding what type of experience you would like to have.
 You can take a day trip to Playa Blanca and/or the Rosario Islands or you can also rent a boat and explore a whole bunch of places out at sea.

 Your day out on the sea should end around 4PM.
 It is possible to take a flight later this evening if one is available.
 If not then take a flight first thing on Day 8 and head back home.

 Colombia as a whole has so much to offer and can be tailored to each traveler’s needs.
 There really is something for everyone out there.
-Of course there are more cities and attractions to go to but this is to give you a good sense what you can take advantage of in the country’s three main cities within a week.
+Of course there are more cities and attractions to go to but this is to give you a good sense what you can take advantage of in the country’s three main cities within 7 days in Colombia.
 Hope you enjoy your trip!

 Head over to our Colombia itineraries and guides page to check out some more helpful posts, and feel free to comment below with any questions!